ordina-jworks/ordina-jworks.github.io/_posts/2018-11-01-Inter-service-communication.md

 <div markdown="span" class="alert alert-danger" role="alert"><i class="fa fa-exclamation-circle"></i> <b>Warning:</b>
 Working with checked exceptions and Feign is a bit tricky for several reasons.
 Returning a checked exception is possible in the `ErrorDecoder`, but to avoid Java's `UndeclaredThrowableException`, you'll have to add it to the method signature in the Feign interface.
-That causes Sonar to complain because there's no actual code which throws that exception.
+Doing this however, causes Sonar to complain because there's no actual code which throws that exception.
 </div>